davidb-onchain/asset-archive/development.md

     - **Trigger**: On successful completion of the Build Workflow on the `develop` branch.
     - **Action**:
         - Determines the tags of the newly built images.
-        - Runs `terraform apply`, passing the new image tags as variables.
-        - This triggers the `null_resource` for container updates.
+        - Uses DigitalOcean API to get the droplet IP address.
+        - Connects directly to the droplet via SSH.
+        - Updates container images and restarts services without Terraform involvement.

 3.  **Infrastructure Workflow (`terraform.yml`)**:
     - **Trigger**: On push to `develop` with changes in `deploy/infra/**`.